seanmacey/toolsFor365/README.md

 <b>toolsFor365.ps1</b> contains various Commands that can be used to
-check which DNS  provide is hosting a DNS records Check the configuration of both 365 and SMX (a Mail filtering service in NZ and AU) COnfigure 365 connectors and rules for operation with SMX mail filtering
+  - check which DNS  provider is hosting DNS records
+  - Checks the configuration of both 365 and SMX (a Mail filtering service in NZ and AU)
+  - Configure 365 connectors and rules for operation with SMX mail filtering

-either load the script directly using . .\toolsFor365 or rename the script to <b>toolsFor365.psm1</b>
+either load the script directly using. .\toolsFor365 or rename the script to <b>toolsFor365.psm1</b>
- - then save the script as a module (check programs\powershell\7\ modules in a new folder also called <b>toolsFor365</b> that script can also be saved as a psm1 (module) in a folder with the same name within the powershell modules folder - then the functions within the script will work as CMDLETS the other files in this repo are just notes or workings
+ - then save the script as a module (check programs\powershell\7\ modules in a new folder also called <b>toolsFor365</b> that script can also be saved as a psm1 (module) in a folder with the same name within the PowerShell modules folder - then the functions within the script will work as CMDLETS the other files in this repo are just notes or workings

 Commands can be listed using <b>Get-365Command</b>